For urgent consular assistance call

 Demonstrations can begin without warning or notice.

-To protect yourself, avoid:
+To protect yourself, avoid the following:

 Public protests and events that draw large groups of people can turn violent.